lumina-desktop/lumina-docs/lumina.rst

 Once installed, add "Lumina-DE" as the name of the binary in your :file:`.startx`, :file:`.xinitrc`, or similar X startup file.

-.. note:: no startup configuration is needed when installed on a PC-BSD® system as the PCDM login manager will automatically display Lumina in the login menu.
+.. note:: No startup configuration is needed when installed on a PC-BSD® system as the PCDM login manager will automatically display Lumina in the login menu.
 Simply log out, select Lumina, and log back in.

 The rest of this Handbook describes the Lumina Configuration utility and the various utilities which are built into Lumina.
 It then describes how you can contribute to the Lumina Project and